abe33/atom-tablr/docs/cheatsheet.md

 `core:move-right`|<p>OSX/Win/Linux: <kbd>right</kbd></p>Move the cursors one cell to the right.
 If a selection spans several cells it sees its range reset to the new cursor position.<br/>If the current cell is a cell on the last column, the cursor will move on the first cell of the next row.<br/>If the cell is the last cell of the last row, the cursor moves to the first table cell.
 `core:move-up`|<p>OSX/Win/Linux: <kbd>up</kbd></p>Move the cursors one cell to the top.
 If a selection spans several cells it sees its range reset to the new cursor position.<br/>When the cursor is on the first row of the table it moves to the same column on the last row.
 `core:move-down`|<p>OSX/Win/Linux: <kbd>down</kbd></p>Move the cursors one cell to the bottom.
 If a selection spans several cells it sees its range reset to the new cursor position.<br/>When the cursor is on the last row of the table it moves to the same column on the first row.
-`table-edit:move-left-in-selection`|<p>OSX/Win/Linux: <kbd>tab</kbd></p>Move the cursors one cell to the left inside its current selection.
+`tablr:move-left-in-selection`|<p>OSX/Win/Linux: <kbd>tab</kbd></p>Move the cursors one cell to the left inside its current selection.
 This is effective only if the selection spans many cells, otherwise this command behaves as `core:move-left`.
-`table-edit:move-right-in-selection`|<p>OSX/Win/Linux: <kbd>shift-tab</kbd></p>Move the cursors one cell to the right inside its current selection.
+`tablr:move-right-in-selection`|<p>OSX/Win/Linux: <kbd>shift-tab</kbd></p>Move the cursors one cell to the right inside its current selection.
 This is effective only if the selection spans many cells, otherwise this command behaves as `core:move-right`.
-`table-edit:move-up-in-selection`|Move the cursors one cell to the top inside its current selection.
+`tablr:move-up-in-selection`|Move the cursors one cell to the top inside its current selection.
 This is effective only if the selection spans many cells, otherwise this command behaves as `core:move-up`.
-`table-edit:move-down-in-selection`|Move the cursors one cell to the bottom inside its current selection.
+`tablr:move-down-in-selection`|Move the cursors one cell to the bottom inside its current selection.
 This is effective only if the selection spans many cells, otherwise this command behaves as `core:move-down`.
-`table-edit:move-to-beginning-of-line`|<p>OSX: <kbd>cmd-left</kbd><br/>Win/Linux: <kbd>ctrl-left</kbd></p>Move the cursors to the first cell of the current row.
+`tablr:move-to-beginning-of-line`|<p>OSX: <kbd>cmd-left</kbd><br/>Win/Linux: <kbd>ctrl-left</kbd></p>Move the cursors to the first cell of the current row.
-`table-edit:move-to-end-of-line`|<p>OSX: <kbd>cmd-right</kbd><br/>Win/Linux: <kbd>ctrl-right</kbd></p>Move the cursors to the last cell of the current row.
+`tablr:move-to-end-of-line`|<p>OSX: <kbd>cmd-right</kbd><br/>Win/Linux: <kbd>ctrl-right</kbd></p>Move the cursors to the last cell of the current row.
 `core:move-to-top`|<p>OSX: <kbd>cmd-up</kbd> <kbd>home</kbd><br/>Win/Linux: <kbd>ctrl-up</kbd> <kbd>home</kbd></p>Move the cursors to the first row of the table.
 `core:move-to-bottom`|<p>OSX: <kbd>cmd-down</kbd> <kbd>end</kbd><br/>Win/Linux: <kbd>ctrl-down</kbd> <kbd>end</kbd></p>Move the cursor to the last row of the table.
-`table-edit:page-left`|Move the cursors left by the amount of rows specified in the `table-edit.pageMoveColumnAmount` setting. <br/>The cursor will stop at the first column when going past the bounds.
+`tablr:page-left`|Move the cursors left by the amount of rows specified in the `tablr.pageMoveColumnAmount` setting. <br/>The cursor will stop at the first column when going past the bounds.
-`table-edit:page-right`|Move the cursors right by the amount of rows specified in the `table-edit.pageMoveColumnAmount` setting. <br/>The cursor will stop at the last column when going past the bounds.
+`tablr:page-right`|Move the cursors right by the amount of rows specified in the `tablr.pageMoveColumnAmount` setting. <br/>The cursor will stop at the last column when going past the bounds.
-`core:page-up`|<p>OSX/Win/Linux: <kbd>pageup</kbd></p>Move the cursors up by the amount of rows specified in the `table-edit.pageMoveRowAmount` setting. <br/>The cursor will stop at the first row when going past the bounds.
+`core:page-up`|<p>OSX/Win/Linux: <kbd>pageup</kbd></p>Move the cursors up by the amount of rows specified in the `tablr.pageMoveRowAmount` setting. <br/>The cursor will stop at the first row when going past the bounds.
-`core:page-down`|<p>OSX/Win/Linux: <kbd>pagedown</kbd></p>Move the cursors down by the amount of rows specified in the `table-edit.pageMoveRowAmount` setting. <br/>The cursor will stop at the last row when going past the bounds.
+`core:page-down`|<p>OSX/Win/Linux: <kbd>pagedown</kbd></p>Move the cursors down by the amount of rows specified in the `tablr.pageMoveRowAmount` setting. <br/>The cursor will stop at the last row when going past the bounds.

 ## Selections